sameryadav/eds-masterclass/docs/migration-exercise.md

     - https://deno.com/blog/open-source
     - https://deno.com/blog/v2.5

 The blog post metadata should contain fields for `Author` and `Tags` which are currently missing.

-- Update the `handleBlogPosts` function in `import.js` to include these in the metadata table.
+Update the `handleBlogPosts` function in `import.js` to include these in the metadata table.

 _Solution is available in the `migration-02` branch_

+_TIP: Use the Import Workbench to import one as a test.
+Once satisfied with your import updates, import all 5 pages in bulk, then drop them in your DA folder in a /blog folder._

 ## Step 3: Create site and blog indices
 - Create some dummy non-blog content on the site, throw some blocks on a couple of pages and publish them